paytrail/documentation/content/refunds/create.md

 #### `email`
 **Type:** `String`

 When specified, the given email will be used for the refund.
 Required if the payment was made through the S1 interface if payment is not paid using card (email is not required for card payments).
+The email must be valid and formatted according to the **RFC 822** standard.

 #### `rows`
 **Type:** `Array[1, 500]`